ScottLWardle/BMI_6015_Applied_Machine_Learning/README.md

 jupyter lab

-Navigate to the .ipynb file (for example, analysis/statistics.ipynb) and open it.
+Navigate to the .ipynb file (for example, analysis/Hand Hygiene Project.ipynb) and open it.
 Make your edits — code updates, new visualizations, documentation, etc.

 💡 Tip: Before saving, select Kernel → Restart & Run All to ensure all cells run cleanly and outputs are consistent.